Yellow-Camper/libevhtp/README.markdown

 # Libevhtp
 *****

-This document describes details on using the evhtp API
+This document describes details on using the evhtp API.
+This document is probably not very awesome, it's best to look at test.c to see advanced usage.

 ## Required Dependencies
 * [gcc](http://gcc.gnu.org/)